Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Step-by-step guide to proper flossing technique

 2. Gently slide the floss between two teeth.
-To get the floss between your teeth without breaking it, use it in a back-and-forth motion.
+Use a back-and-forth motion to get the floss between your teeth without breaking it.

 3. Once the floss is between your teeth, curve it around the base of one tooth in a C-shape.
 Scrape the side of the tooth facing you, moving it up and down several times.

-Don’t force the floss: Try a different technique or a broader floss if you find it difficult to insert.
+Don’t force the floss: If you find the floss difficult to insert, try a different technique or switch to a broader floss type.

-Focus on all surfaces: Clean both the front and back sides of each tooth.
+Focus on all surfaces: Clean each tooth’s front and back sides.

 How often should you floss?

-Warm salt water rinses: help reduce inflammation and promote healing.
-Stir in half a teaspoon of table salt in a glass of warm water and use it two to three times a day.
+Warm salt water rinses help reduce inflammation and promote healing.
+Stir half a teaspoon of table salt into a glass of warm water and use it two to three times a day.

 Incorporating other oral care practices to reduce gum bleeding

-• Improve your brushing technique: Make sure you’re using a soft-bristled brush in gentle circular motions, twice a day for two minutes.
-Brush your tongue, your gum line, and all the surfaces of your teeth.
+• Improve your brushing technique: Improve your brushing technique by using a soft-bristled brush with gentle circular motions twice daily for two minutes.
+Focus on brushing your tongue, gum line, and all tooth surfaces.

-• Antiseptic mouthwash: Use an antiseptic mouthwash, as recommended by your dentist.
-This helps kill bacteria and reduce inflammation.
+• Antiseptic mouthwash: Your dentist may recommend using an antiseptic mouthwash, which helps kill bacteria and reduce inflammation.

-• Tartar removal: Schedule routine dental cleanings to get rid of tartar buildup that flossing can’t remove.
+• Tartar removal: Schedule routine dental cleanings to remove tartar buildup that flossing can’t remove.

-• Dietary changes: Limit processed and sugary foods as these may contribute to plaque accumulation.
-For better gum health, choose fruits, vegetables, and whole grains.
+• Dietary changes: Limit processed and sugary foods, as these may contribute to plaque accumulation.
+Choose fruits, vegetables, and whole grains for better gum health.

 When to seek professional help